niclasgriesshaber/llm_historical_dataset_benchmarking/README.md

 - Transkribus Team
 - Tesseract OCR Community

-## 👥 Contributing

-Contributions are very welcome!
-Feel free to:
-- Fork the repository
-- Create a feature branch
-- Submit pull requests
-- Open issues for bugs or feature requests
-- Suggest improvements to documentation

-Please ensure your contributions align with the project's coding standards and include appropriate tests where applicable.

 ## 📝 How to Cite

 If you use this pipeline in your research, please cite: